 Experts Talk is an interview series with technical leaders from across our transportation program.
 Each interview illuminates a different aspect of transportation infrastructure design and delivery.
-Check back regularly to gain insights from specialized experts and thought leaders behind our award-winning, full-service consulting practice.
+Check back regularly to gain insights from specialised experts and thought leaders behind our award-winning, full service consulting practice.

 Based in our Manhattan office on 7th Avenue, Robert Allen is about 20 miles down the Hudson River from a mega project he helped design: the Gov. Mario M. Cuomo Bridge.
 He is our roadway and bridge department leader in New York and a licensed professional engineer in five states.
 Besides the Gov. Mario M. Cuomo Bridge, his innovations and leadership have influenced more than $6 billion in alternative delivery projects that include corridor upgrades, transit and freight rail structures, and Pennsylvania’s innovative P3 rapid bridge replacement program.